City-of-Helsinki/linkedevents/README.md

 Finish the install:

-11. (Optionally) install Elasticsearch reading the [instructions below](#search).
-This is an optional feature.
-If you do not wish to install Elasticsearch, all the endpoints apart from `/v1/search` will function normally, and the `/v1/search` endpoint does a dumb exact text match for development purposes.

-12. Start your Django server:
+11. Start your Django server:
     * `docker exec -it linkedevents-backend python manage.py runserver 0:8000`

 Now your project is live at [localhost:8000](http://localhost:8000)